Ivan-Fefilov/Wall/README.md

 "Create post", and the control buttons (in each publication): "Delete" and "Edit", which deletes the corresponding publication and transition to the edit form of the corresponding publications.
-In this project I learned how to work and use EJB (entity, facades), servlets and JSP.
+In this project I learned how to work and use EJB (entities, facades), servlets and JSP.